mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 worth consideration, with a long list presented in Book 3.
 Many should be available here on Regina.
 Each character should look at the list of available equipment in Book 3 and the list of weapons in Book 1, and consider purchases.
-Almost any item that is listed with tech level 10 or below (Regina is tech level 10) should be avail- able for purchase.
+Almost any item that is listed with tech level 10 or below (Regina is tech level 10) should be avail-able for purchase.
 The only exception is that of weapons; because Regina is law level 9, weapons are severely restricted, and even trying to buy them can result in legal difficulties.
 As a result, weapons purchases should probably be postponed until a more permissive world is found.

-Referee's Note: If individuals have mustered out with weapons, they can prob- ably be retained, though not carried.
+Referee's Note: If individuals have mustered out with weapons, they can prob-ably be retained, though not carried.
 They can be left in sealed lockers at the starport pending departure from Regina, or they can be left in the group's scout/ courier.
 If anyone insists on retaining his or her weapon (or on trying to buy a weapon) while wandering around Regina, throw 9- (Regina's law level) for the